iauns/cpm/README.md

 Note that this step is *not* mandatory.
 You can use your module without registering it by just pointing CPM to the URL of your git repository.
-Module registration is recommended because registering your repository makes it easier for others to find.
+Module registration is recommended because it makes it easier for others to find.

 Building Externals
 ------------------